Business

 Assuming taxes can be handled later

-According to the U.S. Small Business Administration, poor tax planning is a major cause of financial distress for small businesses because tax liabilities can build up quietly until they become overwhelming.
+Tax requirements vary by country, and OFWs handling cross border businesses face added complexity.
+Different regulations, reporting rules, and timelines can increase the risk of errors.
+According to the U.S. Small Business Administration, poor tax planning is a major cause of financial distress because liabilities can grow unnoticed until they become difficult to manage.

 How to avoid this mistake